thoughtram/blog/_posts/2015-07-15-a-web-app-with-nickel-from-first-line-to-heroku-deployment.md

 {% endraw %}
 {% endhighlight %}

-However, when we try to execute our little app with `Cargo run` we run into an error.
+However, when we try to execute our little app with the `cargo run` command we run into an error.

 ![Nickel Missing Trait Error](/assets/nickel_missing_trait_error.png)

 The reason for that is quite simple.
-Even though the HTTP Verb handler registration methods such as `get`, `put`, `post` and `delete` appear to exist directly on the [`Nickel`](http://docs.nickel.rs/nickel/struct.Nickel.html) object that is returned by `Nickel::new()`, they are in fact methods from the [`HttpRouter`](http://docs.nickel.rs/nickel/router/http_router/trait.HttpRouter.html#method.get) trait which just happens to be [implemented](https://github.com/nickel-org/nickel.rs/blob/6fbfbfde2985c5724942835fec95953a3a996b65/src/nickel.rs#L17-L23) for the Nickel facade object.
+Even though the HTTP Verb handler registration methods such as `get`, `put`, `post` and `delete` appear to exist directly on the [`Nickel` object](http://docs.nickel.rs/nickel/struct.Nickel.html) that is returned by `Nickel::new()`, they are in fact methods from the [`HttpRouter` trait](http://docs.nickel.rs/nickel/router/http_router/trait.HttpRouter.html#method.get) which just happens to be [implemented](https://github.com/nickel-org/nickel.rs/blob/6fbfbfde2985c5724942835fec95953a3a996b65/src/nickel.rs#L17-L23) for the Nickel facade object.

-Traits are an extremely powerful concept of the Rust language and it's out of the scope of this article to explain them in detail.
-If haven't fully groked them yet, I recommend to head over to the [trait chapter](https://doc.rust-lang.org/stable/book/traits.html) of the official Rust book.
+Traits are an extremely powerful concept of the Rust language but it's out of the scope of this article to explain them in detail.
+If you haven't fully groked them yet, I recommend to head over to the [trait chapter](https://doc.rust-lang.org/stable/book/traits.html) of the official Rust book.

 Luckily Rust's compiler is smart enough to give us the right hint here.
 We need to bring the `HttpRouter` trait into scope.
-Since Nickel exposes that trait on it's top level module we can simply change our import to look like this.
+Since Nickel exposes that trait on it's top level module we can simply change our import to this.

 {% highlight rust %}
 {% raw %}